 Confirm permits, geotechnical study, executive project, insurance, and LPO status.
 Cross-check specifications (memoria de calidades) against brand/model data sheets.
 Flag any substitutions for written approval.

-- Ask for DB-HE calculations, thermal transmittance (U-values), and acoustic design notes [CITATION_NEEDED: CTE DB-HE and DB-HR].
+- Ask for DB-HE calculations, thermal transmittance (U-values), and acoustic design notes .

 - Verify balcony/terrace build-ups and falls drawings—key for moisture control.